aiidateam/aiida-quantumespresso/README.md

 [![Docs status](https://readthedocs.org/projects/aiida-quantumespresso/badge)](http://aiida-quantumespresso.readthedocs.io/)

 This is the official AiiDA plugin for [Quantum ESPRESSO](https://www.quantum-espresso.org/).

-To get started:
+## 💾 Installation

-- 💾 Install the package following [the instructions in the documentation](https://aiida-quantumespresso.readthedocs.io/en/stable/get_started/installation.html).
+Install the package following [the instructions in the documentation](https://aiida-quantumespresso.readthedocs.io/en/stable/get_started/installation.html).

+## 🚀 Get started/Tutorials

-- 🚀 Go through [the quick start tutorial](https://aiida-quantumespresso.readthedocs.io/en/stable/get_started/quick_start.html) to understand the basics.
+Go through [the quick start tutorial](https://aiida-quantumespresso.readthedocs.io/en/stable/get_started/quick_start.html) to understand the basics.

-## Compatibility with other codes
+## 🤝 Compatibility with other codes

 The matrix below assumes the user always install the latest patch release of the specified minor version, which is recommended.